 From outside these bars look like normal Budapest townhouses.
 They don’t have large signs leading the way, you don’t hear any loud music, and there’s no queue of people outside waiting to get in.
 But once you walk into the inner courtyard, you find yourself in the middle of a hip, artsy, and funky place bustling with crowds chatting, dancing, and enjoying a very unique, laid-back atmosphere.

 In a ruin bar you feel like you’re drinking at your local thrift store.
 None of the furniture matches.
 They are old and eclectic.
 You may also feel like you’re visiting your grandmother’s house.
-The ceilings are all designed differently: Instant has a room where the furniture is placed on the ceiling, whilst Fogasház has bikes hanging from above.
+The ceilings are all designed differently.
 The building purposefully haven’t been renovated, there are still holes in the walls and visible pipes everywhere to keep the look and feel eclectic, authentic and full of history of the last century.

 Popular as a night out in Budapest, ruin pubs also offer a range of activities during the day, with many functioning as community spaces and live music venues.
-Szimpla Kert holds a weekly farmer’s market on Sunday mornings, while Anker’t screens films and holds markets.
+Szimpla Kert holds a weekly farmer’s market on Sunday mornings, or occasionally a vintage clothes market, while Anker’t screens films and holds markets.

 Drink prices in ruin pubs